 Deliverables Due date 1.
 Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA, other State and Commonwealth agencies and local government on matters relevant to fisheries management as required.
 Ongoing 2.
 Liaise within PIRSA, with other government agencies and with industry representatives in implementing decisions relevant to fisheries management.
 Ongoing 3.
-For Vongole TACC setting: Pre TACC presentation of SARDI advice April 2022 TACC Meeting May 2022 4.
-Undertake regulatory amendment as required to separate the Vongole fishery from the Marine Scalefish Fishery June 2022 5.
-Commence review and development of the Vongole Management Plan • Support review of research program for Vongole June 2022 6.
+For Vongole TACC setting: • TACC Meeting Mid May 2023 4.
+Commence review and development of the Vongole Management Plan • Support review of research program for Vongole July 2022 5.
 Participate in industry liaison in the field and on vessels to strengthen fishery management knowledge and understanding and develop rapport with licence holders.
+Ongoing 6.
+Attend to general correspondence and enquiries relevant to the Vongole Fishery.
 Ongoing 7.
-Attend to general correspondence and enquiries relevant to the Vongole Fishery.
+Provide advice to Minister in relation to the management of fisheries and Ministerial correspondence.
 Ongoing 8.
-Provide advice to Minister in relation to the management of fisheries and Ministerial correspondence.
-Ongoing 9.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
 Ongoing